Skip to content

 }

-# Location-based access control
+# Location-based access control for sensitive data

 user_location = user.attributes.get('location')